-A Register or a Tracing System ("ATP Record")
+A Register or a Tracing System ("the ATP Record")

-5.1 Under section 28 of the PPO, for a medicine supplied by a registered medical practitioner or a registered dentist for the purpose of treatment, particulars relating to the supply should be entered in the record of treatment or other document.
-These particulars include-

-- (a) the date on which the medicine was supplied; - (b) the name and address of the person to whom or on whose behalf it was supplied; and - (c) the ingredients of the medicine and the quantity, dosage and duration of supply.

-5.2 Failure to enter the above particulars in the record of treatment or other document is an offence punishable by the maximum penalty of a fine of \$100,000 and two years' imprisonment.

-5.3 In addition to the record keeping requirements under section 28 of the PPO, ATP Users providing ATP Treatments are recommended to maintain a register containing the patient and treatment information listed in section 5.7.

-5.4 As a substitute to the aforementioned register, an alternative tracing system could be used.
+- 5.1 Under section 28 of the PPO, for a medicine supplied by a registered medical practitioner or a registered dentist for the purpose of treatment, particulars relating to the supply should be entered in the record of treatment or other document.
+These particulars include - (d) the date on which the medicine was supplied; - (e) the name and address of the person to whom or on whose behalf it was supplied; and - (f) the ingredients of the medicine and the quantity, dosage and duration of supply. - 5.2 Failure to enter the above particulars in the record of treatment or other document is an offence punishable by the maximum penalty of a fine of \$100,000 and two years' imprisonment. - 5.3 In addition to the record keeping requirements under section 28 of the PPO, ATP users providing the ATP treatment are recommended to maintain a register containing the patient and treatment information listed in Section 5.7. - 5.4 As a substitute to the aforementioned register, an alternative tracing system could be used.
 The alternative tracing system should enable the identification of those patients who received a particular batch of an ATP.
-In addition, the information listed in section 5.7 should also be traceable through that system or other records (e.g. medical record).

-5.5 The register mentioned in section 5.3 and the alternative tracing system mentioned in section 5.4 are referred as the ATP Record in this Guidance.
+In addition, the information listed in Section 5.7 could also be traceable through that system or other records (e.g. medical record). - 5.5 The register mentioned in Section 5.3 and the alternative tracing system mentioned in Section 5.2 are referred as "the ATP record" in this Guidance.